BorgwardtLab/polygraph-benchmark/README.md

 ## Reviewer Installation Guide

-You can simply install the library by doing the following:
+You can simply install the library on Linux or Apple Silicon Macs by doing the following:

 Install conda or [mamba](https://github.com/mamba-org/mamba), then create an environment: